fuzihaofzh/repetition-problem-nlg/README.md

 # repetition_problem_nlg
-Code for the paper "A Theoretical Analysis of the Repetition Problem in Text Generation" in AAAI 2021.
+This repository share the code for the paper "A Theoretical Analysis of the Repetition Problem in Text Generation" in AAAI 2021.
+Codes will be available soon.